EVOLVES Activity 5- Genomics in Society

 Canadian Plant Breeders and Bioinformaticians: Factors Influencing Decision Making and Knowledge Transfer

-Simona Lubieniech and Peter WB Phillips
+Simona Lubieniechi and Peter WB Phillips

 The Costs of Genome Editing Governance